Great food attracts new customers. Great service keeps them coming back for more.

 Last but not least, the loyalty program — a valuable and powerful tool that is often overlooked by many.

 Now that we understand that offering great products and services results in great experiences, let’s take a deeper look into that equation: what defines ‘great’?
 Everyone has different ideas and opinions on what makes something great, especially when it comes to service. it’s subjective.
-But it’s relatively impossible to study the behavior of all your patrons… unless of course, if you’ve got the help of a loyalty program.
+But it’s relatively impossible to study the behavior of all your patrons… unless of course, if you’ve got the help of a member program.

 Understanding your customers and giving them that tailored experience allows you to build a deeper relationship with them, which one of the driving factors that leads to loyalty and customer retention.
 In addition, studies have also found that repeat customers are more profitable for businesses and they’re responsible for generating 40% of a store’s revenue.